 Italian-Style Fried Brussel Sprouts are the perfect new appetizer; so insanely good even those who have always hated them will begin a new relationship with their childhood dinner enemy.
 Coated in Italian-Style breadcrumbs, Ramano cheese, Italian herbs, fried to perfection and served with a Marinara sauce for dipping.

 When my son Kory was small; I could not get that child to eat a Brussel sprout to save his soul.
 I’m not kidding; he actually once told me Brussel sprouts tasted like the cleaner Windex in his mouth.
 Windex?
 When had my child decided to suck down Windex and on whose watch had that incident happened?
 I had to get to the bottom of this Windex ASAP.

 Upon me quickly asking my son Kory; when he had a chance to drink Windex without my knowledge, he told me that when he ate Brussel sprouts the smell reminded him of when I cleaned the glass tables with the cleaner Windex.
 All I can say is WOW, I couldn’t make this incident up if I tried.

 For years, I have been on a mission to find just one recipe for Brussel Sprouts that didn’t remind my son Kory of me cleaning our glass tables when he ate it.
 A few years back; I most definitely found a recipe that he would eat, Italian-Style Fried Brussel Sprouts.

-Italian-Style Fried Brussel Sprouts
+Ingredients needed to make Italian-Style Fried Brussel Sprouts

 - 4 cups of washed and freshly trimmed Brussel sprouts

-- pinch of kosher salt for water
+- Pinch of kosher salt for water

 - 1 cup of all-purpose flour